daodiseoanchor/anchor-docs/protocol/money-market/README.md

 ANC tokens are distributed to borrowers in the Anchor money market.
 For additional information on ANC distribution, see [here](../anchor-token-anc.md#distribution).
 {% endhint %}

-Anchor's money market is a Compound-inspired lending protocol for lending out deposited Terra stablecoins to borrowers.
+Anchor's money market is a Compound-inspired lending protocol for lending out deposited Daodiseo stablecoins to borrowers.
 Anchor sources its deposit yields from bAsset-collateralized loans, where rewards of their bAsset collaterals are utilized to subsidize the deposit rate.

 The protocol leverages bAsset rewards to catalyze a positive usage cycle: subsidies incentivize new stablecoin deposits, lowering the borrow rate, which incentivizes more bAsset-collateralized loans, and enables more bAsset rewards to be collected.